LLyaudet/DecimalsRangeRegexpGenerator/README.md

 between a sign and a number,
 - a max (positive or zero integer) number of spaces between a sign and a number,
+- spaces characters allowed after last_digit,
+- a min (positive or zero integer) number of spaces after last_digit,
+- a max (positive or zero integer) number of spaces after last_digit,

 There is also a step parameter that works currently only for number